-This post will identify CV Common mistakes and how to solve them.
-A Curriculum Vitae (CV) is a write-up written to summarise an individual’s Personal, Academic and Professional life, in order to attract the interest of employers.
-It is a document containing an applicant’s life achievements and qualifications, in order to meet the interest of an intended role or job.
+This post will identify common CV mistakes and how to solve them.
+A Curriculum Vitae (CV) is a write-up written to summarize an individual’s Personal, Academic and Professional life to attract the interest of employers.
+It is a document containing an applicant’s life achievements and qualifications to meet the interest of an intended role or job.

 Spelling and Grammatical Errors -CV Common mistakes